 2. Household Equity Percentage (HEP)

-I hadn’t heard of HEP until recently when I read The Single Greatest Stock Market Predictor Is… What? which was highlighted in an article by Physician on Fire.
+I hadn’t heard of HEP until recently when I read The Single Greatest Stock Market Predictor Is… What?.

 Here’s how HEP is explained there: